-Each Presorted First-Class Mail mailing must be prepared under 5.0 and 333.3.0, Eligibility Standards for First-Class Mail Flats.
+Each Presorted First-Class Mail mailing must be prepared under 5.0 and 333.3.0.
 All pieces must be in the flat-size processing category.
 Flat-size pieces must be prepared in flat trays.
 All pieces must be marked "Presorted" and "First-Class."